-Samantha Slack heads up our dedicated egg and sperm donor team, which manages all the processes for our donors and for our patients who use donated eggs or sperm.
+Samantha Slack heads up our dedicated donation team, which manages all the processes for our donors and for our patients who use donated eggs or sperm.

-Her considerable organisational skills from a background in team management enables her to effectively plan and streamline your treatment processes so that your experience with us, as a donor or a patient, is efficient and to the very highest standards.
+Her considerable organisational skills from a background in team management enable her to effectively plan and streamline your treatment so that your experience with us, as a donor or a patient, is efficient and to the very highest standards.

 Joanne Adams has been our Senior Andrologist since 2004.
 As an andrologist she specialises in the treatment of sperm disorders.
 If you suffer from male infertility Joanne will be able to pinpoint exactly what the problem might be with your sperm – whether there’s too few, they have poor motility or they are abnormally-shaped.
 She then assesses what course of treatment might work.

 Joanne is especially passionate about sperm donation and manages our highly-successful sperm donor bank.
 She’s also nationally active on issues relating to the recruitment of sperm donors.